Your 2024 Horoscope Is Here & It’s Going To Be Transformative

 Pisces Sun & Rising:

 Your dreams have the power to become a part of reality — but only if you stop putting pressure on yourself to make your visions happen overnight.
 Like anything else, your desires and passions will require time to take flight.
-Patience might be hard to attain when Jupiter enters Gemini on May 25 — you might even feel as though the world is working against you when Jupiter and Saturn, who’s aligned with your sun sign, square off on August 19 and December 24.
-The lunar eclipse on September 17 softens this vibe, by giving you a chance to start fresh with your ideas and give them a second shot at becoming an integral and vital part of your existence.
+Patience might be hard to attain when Jupiter enters Gemini on 25th May — you might even feel as though the world is working against you when Jupiter and Saturn, who’s aligned with your sun sign, square off on 19th August and 24th December.
+The lunar eclipse on 17th September softens this vibe by giving you a chance to start fresh with your ideas and give them a second shot at becoming an integral and vital part of your existence.